 On line 1 the CSV file is loaded to be used during the test, next the result variable is what will be asserted against and on line 2 we have the assertion against the columns found in the file.

-CSV files use the first row as the file header separated by comma, in the first row is where the name of the columns are defined and the lines below that follow the data that each column should have.
+CSV files use the first row as the file header separated by commas, in the first row is where the name of the columns are defined and the lines below that follow the data that each column should have.
 If the CSV happens to be changed with a different column order (in this case, switching country and form), we would see the following error:

 tests/test_predictions.py::TestPredictions::test_predictions_returns_a_dataframe_with_automatic_predictions FAILED [100%]